DaveSkender/Stock.Indicators/docs/_indicators/Cmf.md

 | `MoneyFlowVolume` | double | Money Flow Volume
 | `Cmf` | double | Chaikin Money Flow = SMA of MFV for `N` lookback periods

-:warning: **Warning**: absolute values in MFV and CMF are somewhat meaningless, so use with caution.
+> :warning: **Warning**: absolute values in MFV and CMF are somewhat meaningless.
+Use with caution.

 ### Utilities